NEMSLinux/nems-ai/README.md

 # nems-ai
-On-device AI Copilot and Smart Notification engine for NEMS Linux.
+An on-device AI and Smart Notification engine for NEMS Linux by Robbie Ferguson.

 ![nems-ai Terminal Output](nems-ai_1.8.008.gif)